Gunfire broke out at the Washington Hilton hotel, where an annual correspondents' dinner was taking place on Saturday evening local time.

 This is what we know about the incident so far:

 Surveillance footage released after the incident shows a man running towards a security checkpoint in the building, while passing several people.
 The suspect was tackled to the ground and handcuffed.
 According to police, he was carrying two firearms and several knives.
-A security guard was shot but was hit in his bulletproof vest.
+A security guard was shot but was hit in his bullet-resistant vest.
 He was released from the hospital this morning.